The Adventures of Priscilla, Queen of the Desert: Casting

+The idea of casting the actual drag queens upon whom the story was based was abandoned when the producers decided to seek out "bankable" straight actors without a background in drag instead.
 In May 1993, after travelling around the Australian Outback searching for appropriate sites to film in, Priscilla's creators attended the Cannes Film Festival and Marche to advertise their project, hoping to capitalise on the selection of Elliot's first film Frauds, which was "In Competition" at the festival and despite the fact that they had not yet confirmed any actors for the roles.
 Their primary choice for the role of Bernadette was Tony Curtis, who read and approved of the script, but eventually became unavailable.
 They then approached John Cleese, who was not interested.

 For the part of Tick, they had initially wanted Rupert Everett and for Adam they wanted Jason Donovan.
 However, at a pre-production casting meeting held at Cannes, Everett and Donovan did not get on well with one another and were found to be openly hostile toward the production staff.
 In light of this, it was readily agreed that they would not be suitable for the parts and the search for their three leading men would resume.
 However, Donovan would go on to play Tick in the West End musical adaptation of the film.

-After unsuccessfully lobbying Colin Firth to play the role, producers eventually awarded the part to Hugo Weaving.
+After unsuccessfully lobbying Colin Firth to play the role of Tick, producers eventually awarded the part to Hugo Weaving.
 Initially considering Tim Curry for the part of Bernadette, they cast Terence Stamp, who was initially anxious about the role because it was unlike anything that he had performed previously, although he eventually came on board with the concept.
 Stamp himself suggested Bill Hunter for the role of Bob, who accepted the role without even reading the script or being told anything about the greater concept of the film other than the basic character description, while Australian actor Guy Pearce (who had previously appeared with Donovan in the Australian soap opera Neighbours in the late 1980s) was hired at the eleventh hour to portray the sassy but spirited Adam.